Inflect logo

 FactorRating / DataNotes

-Sales Tax16% VAT – as of September 2025Standard national rate applies to goods and services.
+Sales Tax16% VAT – as of December 2025Standard national value-added tax rate applies.

 Network & Connectivity Ecosystem